 The Working Group Guidelines do not suggest any potential conflict resolution method to WG leadership and the GNSO Chair, who are on the receiving end of the complaints.
 There is no guidance as to what standards to apply and the available remedies.
 There is no clarity on further escalation if the discussion with the GNSO Chair does not resolve the matter such that the complainant remains dissatisfied.

-As a result, the WG leadership and the GNSO Chair do not know what appropriate actions they could or should take at each step of the process to facilitate the resolution of the dispute.
+As a result, the WG leadership and the GNSO Chair do not know what appropriate actions they could or should take at each step of the process to facilitate the resolution of the disagreement.
 The situation also becomes more complicated when a WG has multiple co-chairs or vice chairs who have differing views on the complaint raised under Section 3.7.

 2.4 Summary of Problems Encountered